 FuboTV is a full cable replacement service.
 Packages start at $69.99 per month and include access to Fox Sports.
 No long contracts involved.
 Cancel at any time, and don't forget to take advantage of the 7-day free trial here.

-Spanish-speaking cordcutters can stream every game live on Peacock Premium (from $5/month).
+Spanish-speaking cordcutters can stream every game, including the final, live on Peacock Premium (from $5/month).

-Cable network TSN has the rights to watch World Cup 2022 in Canada.
+Cable network TSN has the rights to watch the 2022 World Cup final in Canada.
 That means that Canadians will need to add TSN to their cable TV package or subscribe to TSN for streaming-only for $19.99 a month or $199.90 per year.

 FuboTV subscribers will not be able to watch World Cup 2022, unlike those in the US.
 That said, if you're a US citizen away from home and in Canada, you can use a VPN to watch World Cup 2022 on FuboTV (opens in new tab) while away, just like you would normally.